-NORFOLK, Va. – The 12th induction class for the Hampton Roads Sports Hall of Fame consists of former NFL star DeAngelo Hall, women’s basketball standout La’Keshia Frett, football coach Matt Kelchner, quarterback Buster O’Brien, baseball coach and former major-leaguer Gary Lavelle, and Norfolk State University’s Joseph Echols, who will be inducted posthumously.
+NORFOLK, Va. - The 12th induction class for the Hampton Roads Sports Hall of Fame consists of former NFL star DeAngelo Hall, women’s basketball standout La’Keshia Frett, football coach Matt Kelchner, quarterback Buster O’Brien, baseball coach and former major-leaguer Gary Lavelle, and Norfolk State University's Joseph Echols, who were inducted Thursday night.

 DeAngelo Hall (Chesapeake) graduated from Deep Creek High School where he was a national caliber sprinter and a two-way standout on the football team.
 After becoiming an All-American defensive back at Virginia Tech, he was a first-round draft pick and three-time Pro Bowl selection in the NFL.
 Hall had 43 career interceptions, including a record-tying four in one game.

 La’Keshia Frett (Hampton) broke records as a basketball player at Phoebus High School, becoming national Gatorade Player of the Year as a senior.
 As the country’s top recruit, she went to University of Georgia where she averaged 15 points and 7 rebounds and played in two final fours.
 Frett had a nine-year professional career in ABL and WNBA.

 Matt Kelchner (Christopher Newport Univeristy, William and Mary) was an assistant coach on Jimmye Laycock’s staff at the College of William and Mary from 1984-2000.
 Christopher Newport University hired him in 2000 to launch its new football program, and he quickly took the Captains to national prominence.
 Kelchner, who was named USA South Coach of the Year seven times, retired after the 2016 season with a career record of 109-60, 10 conference titles and nine appearances in the NCAA Division III playoffs.